OpenSecuritySummit/oss2018/content/user-sessions/publishing-apps-in-vsts-security-pipeline.md

-title        : Publishing apps in a VSTS security pipeline type         : user-session status       : draft organizers   : OWASP DevSlop Project Team, Lead for this session: Tanya Janca description  : Beginner level session on DevSecOps and publishing to the Cloud
+title        : Publishing apps in a VSTS security pipeline type         : user-session status       : draft description  : Beginner level session on DevSecOps and publishing to the Cloud organizers   : Tanya Janca participants :
 ---

 For many people 'the cloud' and DevSecOps can be a bit mysterious.
 Let's clear this up with a nice, long, slow demo of how to load up an app in your editor, make a change, run it through your pipeline (and pass the security checkes!), then publish it into the cloud.
 One step at a time.